KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Justification**
 Odin reflects the Zenetist Daemon —
-the guiding Oversoul that spans lifetimes.
+the guiding DS / DM intelligence that spans lifetimes.
 Sacrifices himself for deeper knowing,
 entering trials that refine soul-structure
 and unlock prophetic sight.